nehiljain/nehil-site-v2/content/about.md

 draft: false
 ---

-I have learnt a great deal about building data team and infrastructure for a fast moving business.
-Went from a single person doing both analytics and engineering to a team of 15.
-I have worked both with streaming and batch pipelines.
-Love using DBT for doing all the Transformations on the data to unlock the insights.
+Hello 🙏!
+I am Nehil, a data engineer based in Toronto.
+Currently, I'm helping to build the data team [SnapTravel](https://www.snaptravel.com/).
+Before that, I co-founded [Athletigen](https://athletigen.com/): a company which helps elite athletes with information from their DNA.

-I studied electronics engineering and math but ended up being responsible for different things "data".
-I have been building systems and data teams ever since.
+I have built the data team at SnapTravel from scratch and seen tremendous growth while playing various roles as the first data person in the organisation.
+My favourite data stack is Stitch, Snowplow, Airflow, DBT, Snowflake and Looker.

 I love startups, chaos and building things on top of data.
+I get excited by the idea of delivering values through data, platform infrastructure and analytics.
+I am open to advising or consulting work.
+Best place to reach me is via Email: jain.nehil@gmail.com